 I just mentioned that sometimes it's about convincing someone of something.
 So it is to encourage or discourage specific behaviour.
 It is important to know that people are more likely to comply with requests that are consistent with the behavior of others.
 In short, we are sheep.
 And sheep follow sheep.
 This can be utilised to rephrase statements in a way that increases the chances of successfully change others' behaviour.
 The message itself is essentially the same; only the perspective varies.

-Often, if not daily, the attempt is made to influence our behaviour in a particular direction by combining momentum and popularity or by comparing us relative to the norm.
-How many times do we read ‘fastest-growing’ or ‘above-average’?
+Often the attempt is made to influence our behaviour in a particular direction by combining momentum and popularity or by comparing us relative to the norm.
+How many times do we read 'fastest-growing' or 'above-average'?
 Surprisingly often!
 For a good reason, because we love to compare ourselves with others.
 The more conclusive, in other words, the more specific the comparison is, the better.

 To illustrate how to discourage undesired behaviour, I would like to introduce the well-known example of the Petrified Forest.
 Several tons of wood were stolen by visitors yearly.
 To prevent this, signs were placed at the entrances stating that many visitors were taking wood, causing damage to the national park and that this should be stopped.
 All the more wood was taken as a result.
 Why?
 Well, this representation of the case gave the impression that stealing wood was the norm.

 A fatal mistake.

-An amended version of the sign reduced the theft by a multiple.
+An amended version of the sign, though, reduced the theft by a multiple.
 It stated that the majority did not steal anything and thus preserved the national park.
 Note, if we want to discourage, it helps to turn the tables, emphasise the deviant behaviour and thereby change the perspective.
 However, if we want to encourage specific behaviour, it helps to point out that it is exactly what the norm does.
 Keep in mind, sheep follow sheep, not lemmings.
-In case you’re wondering where lemmings suddenly come from: the more similar the norm is to us, the more we feel tempted to follow.
+In case you're wondering where lemmings suddenly come from: the more similar the norm is to us, the more we feel tempted to follow.

 Diffusion of Responsibility